noir-lang/noir/docs/docs/about_aztec/roadmap/features_initial_ldt.md

   - public functions can call public functions of other contracts, and receive return values.
   - private functions can be called recursively.
   - public functions can be called recursively.
-- Send messages from Noir contracts to Ethereum L1, for consumption by L1 smart contracts.
+- Send messages from Aztec.nr contracts to Ethereum L1, for consumption by L1 smart contracts.
   - Useful, for example, if writing an app to withdraw funds from L2 to L1.
 - Consume messages which have been sent by:
   - L1 functions.
     - Useful, for example, if writing an app to deposit funds from L1 to L2.
   - public L2 functions.
-- Emit `event` data from a Noir Contract.
+- Emit `event` data from a Aztec.nr Contract.
-  - Allows applications to subscribe to events which have been emitted by a Noir contract's functions, for example.
+  - Allows applications to subscribe to events which have been emitted by a Aztec.nr contract's functions, for example.
 - Write `unconstrained` functions.
   - These allow developers to write `pure` and `view` functions, which can perform calculations and retrieve state.
 E.g. for fetching contract-specific information, which may then be consumed by a dapp, without having to generate a zero-knowledge proof or interact with the 'network'.